 Robert first joined the financial services industry in 1997 as an associate financial consultant at Merrill Lynch, later accepting the role of assistant vice president.
 In 2006, Robert joined Wells Fargo Advisors, where he was promoted to senior financial advisor and senior vice president of investments.
 In 2019, Robert and his team made the move to Raymond James, a firm that allows him to offer premier service through superior technological offerings and a client-first culture – all without the pressure to push products or services.
 This gives Robert the freedom and flexibility to serve a wide variety of clients, from small businesses and nonprofits to high-net-worth individuals and more.

-In addition to his professional achievements, Robert also makes time to give back to a number of charities, among them: Little League, where he’s served as president and coach; Pop Warner Football, where he’s served as a coach; and the Muscular Dystrophy Association, where he’s volunteered, served as event coordinator and helped fundraise.
-Robert is also a strong supporter of the Susan G. Komen Foundation, has volunteered with United Way and the Boys & Girls Clubs, and is currently involved with Out of the Darkness and Take off the Mask to help promote mental health awareness and fundraise to provide more comprehensive support for those in need; in loving memory of our son, Carter Bell, October 12, 1994 – September 05, 2017.
+In addition to his professional achievements, Robert also makes time to give back to a number of charities, such as Little League, where he’s served as president and coach; Pop Warner Football, where he’s served as a coach; and the Muscular Dystrophy Association, where he’s volunteered, served as an event coordinator and helped fundraise.
+Robert is also a strong supporter of the Susan G. Komen Foundation, has volunteered with United Way and the Boys & Girls Clubs, and is currently involved with Out of the Darkness and Take off the Mask to help promote mental health awareness and fundraise to provide more comprehensive support for those in need.
+In loving memory of our son, Carter Bell, October 12, 1994 – September 05, 2017.

 Robert and his wife, Kirsten, were both born and raised in Anchorage, Alaska.
 They now happily reside in Fairbanks and share five children: Spencer, Keegan, Carter, Tyler and Parker.
 When he’s not at work, you can find Robert camping, biking, riding ATVs through the backcountry or working on his carpentry skills, although his favorite pastime is simply being with his family.